 Touch Golf's Neuro Foundations

-In our Touch Golf program, we have adopted a neuroscience-based learning model.
+In our Touch Golf program is linked directly to a neuroscience-based learning model.
 Regarding motor skill learning, we know the human brain is endowed with several unique capacities.

 At one time, science believed the brain was hardwired and unchanging; now we know it is softwired and constantly adapting.
 Whenever someone experiences something new or intends to do something different, a brain change occurs.
 More recently, neuroscience research has shown that plasticity (change) is possible for everyone throughout their entire lifetime.

 Our goal is for our students to become one with the club, just as a carpenter is with their hammer or a painter with their brush.
-Our suite of swing exercises taps into the brain’s extraordinary capacities.
+Our suite of swing exercises turn on the best brain circuit for the job at hand.
 Ultimately, our goal is for our students to become their own best coach.